acuminous/x-pool/README.md

 - Check factory destroy is actually called from tests
 - Kill pool when an event listener throws an error instead of emitting an error
 - Rename Requests AsyncRequest (as they have a latch, and yield)
-- Make Validate configuration options a Symbol (possibly using yup to convert from strings)
+- Make Validate and Reset configuration options a Symbol but still allow config to be specified as strings

 Add config for